PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Preliminary

-To preserve the information during the source pre-training phase while fine-tuning on a target task of a different distribution, \textbf{surgical fine-tuning} \cite{lee2022surgical} empirically show that \underline{heuristically} fine-tuning only the first convolutional block results in a better performance over full fine-tuning.
+To preserve the information during the source pre-training phase while fine-tuning on a target task of a different distribution like an image corruption, \textbf{SFT} empirically shows that \underline{heuristically} fine-tuning only the first convolutional block results in better performance over full fine-tuning.
 Even though it is a desirable outcome for efficient fine-tuning, in this work, we close the gap by \underline{automatically} selecting the layers that would adapt well to the target task.